316th Wing: History

-The wing was originally established as the 316th Troop Carrier Wing in 1947 at the former Greeneville AFB, SC, primarily operating the C-47 and C-82.
+The wing was originally established as the 316th Troop Carrier Wing in 1947 at the former Greenville Air Force Base, South Carolina, primarily operating the Douglas C-47 Skytrain and Fairchild C-82 Packet.
 It was subsequently inactivated in 1949.
-In 1966, the unit was reactivated at Langley AFB, VA as the 316th Tactical Airlift Wing (316 TAW) of the Tactical Air Command (TAC).
-The 316 TAW conducted C-130 replacement training from January 1966 to November 1967 and C-130 maintenance training from February to December 1966.
+In 1966, the unit was reactivated at Langley Air Force Base, Virginia as the 316th Tactical Airlift Wing of the Tactical Air Command (TAC).
+The 316 TAW conducted Lockheed C-130 Hercules replacement training from January 1966 to November 1967 and C-130 maintenance training from February to December 1966.
 In late 1967, the 316 TAW relinquished its training mission and became a typical operational tactical airlift wing with the C-130E Hercules.
 As an operational wing, the organization operated three tactical airlift squadrons in addition to its various maintenance and support squadrons.

 The 316 TAW participated in joint airborne training, glider training, exercises maneuvers, and ferried freight in the United States and overseas.
 It also participated in worldwide tactical airlift operations, humanitarian missions, and special exercises and maneuvers, including joint airborne training.
 In 1973, the wing also participated in repatriation of South Vietnamese and American prisoners of war from North Vietnam.

 In 1975, all tactical airlift assets in TAC were transferred to the Military Airlift Command (MAC).
-With TAC Headquarters being at Langley AFB, and with the pending arrival of the 1st Tactical Fighter Wing (1 TFW) and the first operational F-15A Eagles at Langley, MAC and TAC agreed to inactivate the 316 TAW and two of its three tactical airlift squadrons.
-All of the wing's C-130 aircraft assets were redistributed to other C-130 wings with the exception of the 36th Tactical Airlift Squadron (36 TAS), now known as the 36th Airlift Squadron, which was reassigned with its personnel and C-130E aircraft to the 62nd Military Airlift Wing (62 MAW), now known as the 62nd Airlift Wing (62 AW), a then-C-141 Starlifter strategic airlift wing at McChord AFB, WA in the summer of 1975.
+With TAC Headquarters being at Langley, and with the pending arrival of the 1st Tactical Fighter Wing and the first operational McDonnell F-15 Eagles at Langley, MAC and TAC agreed to inactivate the 316 TAW and two of its three tactical airlift squadrons.
+All of the wing's C-130 aircraft assets were redistributed to other C-130 wings with the exception of the 36th Tactical Airlift Squadron, which was reassigned with its personnel and C-130E aircraft to the 62d Military Airlift Wing, a then-Lockheed C-141 Starlifter strategic airlift wing at McChord Air Force Base, Washington in the summer of 1975.

-From 1980 to 1991, the 1776th Air Base Wing (1776 ABW) was the host wing that operated, administered and maintained Andrews AFB, MD for all its tenant commands.
-The 1776 ABW wing was consolidated with the newly established 316th Wing (316 WG) on 21 June 2006.
-In addition to base operations and support of Andrews AFB, the 316 WG also operated UH-1N Twin Huey aircraft for quick-reaction rotary-wing airlift in the National Capital Region.
+From 1980 to 1991, the 1776th Air Base Wing was the host wing that operated, administered and maintained Andrews Air Force Base, Maryland for all its tenant commands.
+The 1776 ABW was consolidated with the newly established 316th Wing on 21 June 2006.
+In addition to base operations and support of Andrews, the 316 WG also operated Bell UH-1N Twin Huey aircraft for quick-reaction rotary-wing airlift in the National Capital Region.
 Upon the recommendation of Base Realignment and Closure, 2005, the 11th Wing of Bolling Air Force Base merged with the 316th Wing and was redesignated the 11th Wing at Joint Base Andrews Naval Air Facility.